Trump's Frequent Visits Disrupt Palm Beach Life And Businesses

 When Trump was a private citizen, his visits to Mar-a-Lago drew little notice.
 Palm Beach is used to accommodating the wealthy and famous.

-But protecting the president demands a level of security that's proved costly for residents, businesses and local government.
+But protecting the president demands a level of security that has proved costly for residents, businesses and local government.
 Along with losing money at its airports, Palm Beach County is also worried about the police overtime it's racking up while Trump is here: $1.5 million so far.

 The heartburn is greatest in Palm Beach, a manicured enclave where residents enjoy luxury resort living and privacy.

-Note: A previous version of this story misspelled Jorge Gonzalez's last name as Gonzales.